I was 16 and I was stoned.

 We opened the door and were immediately disappointed that it was the type of bathroom that had separate stalls, and not just one room with a toilet.
-We would have to make do with squeezing into one stall, chowing down and hoping that no one else came and heard the unwrapping of the Singles.
+We’d have to make do with squeezing into one stall, chowing down and hoping that no one else came and heard the unwrapping of the Singles.

 The woman looked at our shopping basket with the lone pack of Kraft Singles and then looked at us.
-I was a deer in headlights.
+I was a deer in the headlights.
 My friend was much breezier about the whole situation.

 She opened one of the stalls and pretended like we were just in there so she could pee.
 Who the hell would eat anything in a grungy bathroom stall?
 Was this woman actually going to imply that we had intentions to eat the cheese?